 Send Untraceable Emails

-Artificial intelligence ESP filters are getting smarter every day, and unusual inbox activity is ever more likely to be noticed.
+Artificial intelligence ESP filters are getting smarter every day.
+Unusual inbox activity is ever more likely to be noticed, so you need to ensure your warmup platform isn’t going to cause more harm than good.

-One such activity is the language you use in your emails.
+One factor that filters look for is the language you use in your emails.
 If the emails from your email warmup tool deviate from regular business language, that can get you penalized.

-While some warmup tools send emails about animals, plants, and other random topics, Mailflow emails use business language that will blend in with your other emails and be undetected.
+Some warmup tools send email templates talking about animals, plants, and other random topics just to fill the word count.
+Mailflow emails use real business language that will blend in with your other emails and be undetectable by smart spam filters.

 Another risk factor is the code attached to the emails by some tools for tracking purposes.
 Mailflow emails have a very low code footprint, making them very similar to emails sent manually from your own inbox.